With these four essential ingredients for improved wellbeing, you’ll be better equipped to handle what life throws at you.

 So since we can’t control the situations above, we need to work on ourselves and what we can do to cope in these situations.

-Luckily, there is a way of looking at our mental health that gives us strategies for coping when things are tough and all over ups our resilience.
+Luckily, there is a way of looking at our mental health that gives us both strategies for coping when things are tough and all over increases our resilience.

 You’ve no doubt heard the term wellbeing before.
 For the sake of this post, wellbeing is a term that defines not only how we feel but also how we function in our lives.
 Those of us experiencing a high level of wellbeing feel positive about our lives and do a good job of managing them.
-Those of us who don’t, feel negative or even depressed and struggle to function with everyday living.
-As in all things, wellbeing is a continuum that most of us move up and down at different stages of our lives.
+Those of us who don’t, feel negative, or even depressed, and struggle to function with everyday living.
+As in all things, wellbeing is a continuum that most of us move up and down on during different stages of our lives.

 I was brought up in a time where the physical health and mental health were seen as completely separate issues.
 The mind and the body were split, and we didn’t really believe that one had a huge effect on the other.
 Physical illness was seen as something to be pitied- and everyone rallied to take care of who was in need.
 On the other hand, mental illness was seen as a personal weakness, something that could and should be controllable by the person suffering it, if they only made up their mind to “snap out of it.”